Her Infinite Variety

-Her Infinite Variety is a novel by Louis Auchincloss first published in 2000 about a career woman of the first half of the 20th century.
+Her Infinite Variety is a 2000 novel by American writer Louis Auchincloss about a career woman of the first half of the 20th century.
 The title is a quotation from Shakespeare's Antony and Cleopatra: "Age cannot wither her, nor custom stale / Her infinite variety" (Act II, scene 2).
+Kirkus Reviews called the book "[a]nother fine chapter in Auchincloss’s ongoing fictional chronicle of the American century."
+Publishers Weekly said "[Auchincloss] transcends himself with an astute and witty novel about a woman who disdains the old values of money and class in favor of a feminine meritocracy in the world of business."

 Plot summary

 Born in New York in 1917, attractive Clarabel (Longcope) Hoyt, the heroine of the book, is encouraged by her ambitious mother to marry "a great man," a man able and willing to make a success of his life.
 She succeeds in persuading her daughter to end her relationship with a young teacher with a promising career ahead of him and marry into one of the pre-eminent, old money families instead.
 Eventually succumbing to her mother's wishes, Clara, still a virgin, marries Trevor Hoyt, a banker, and in due course their daughter Sandra is born.

 Clara, however, is not content spending her husband's money and living a life of luxury and ease.
 When her old school friend Polly suggests that she should work for Style, a fashion magazine, Clara eagerly accepts the offer and soon becomes a household name as a trendy journalist.
 During World War II, while Hoyt is stationed in London and Clara remains in New York, both spouses are unfaithful to each other.
 On her husband's return, however, Clara is faced with the double standards of morality which exempt the man from any consequences of his infidelity while ascribing to the woman the role of sinner, of the "war wife who cheats on her fighting husband" or, as Trevor puts it, of the "cool bitch".
 Subsequently, and much to her mother's dismay, Clara divorces her husband, a generous divorce settlement ensuring that she does not quite have to "face the chilling prospect of depending on her own talents to support herself".